 Do not assume your friendly account rep will warn you about new “gotchas” when renewing contracts with longtime vendors.
 As the number of bank charters continues to decrease, competition for your business increases and folks you may have trusted for years are scrambling to make it painful for you to leave them.
 Their jobs depend on keeping you under contract, no matter the cost.
 Even if you never had a deconversion fee in your contract with them before, beware.

-Community bankers in Illinois banded together last year to pass a “bank data ownership bill,” to clarify who actually owns the data if a bank contracts with whomever to make use of our data to help us provide a service to our customers.
+Community bankers in Illinois banded together in 2017 to pass a “bank data ownership bill,” to clarify who actually owns the data if a bank contracts with whomever to make use of our data to help us provide a service to our customers.
 The bill doesn’t go far enough to require third parties to return that data to us at a minimal cost if we decide to utilize another system later.
 But each bank can certainly address that during the negotiation of contracts with their vendors or prospective vendors.